Calais Campbell

-Calais Mark Campbell (/kɑːˈleɪɪs/ kah-LAY-iss; born September 1, 1986) is an American football defensive end who is a free agent.
-He played college football at Miami and was drafted by the Arizona Cardinals in the second round of the 2008 NFL Draft.
+Calais Malik Campbell (/kɑːˈleɪɪs/ kah-LAY-iss; born September 1, 1986) is an American professional football defensive end for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the Cardinals in the second round of the 2008 NFL draft.

-Early years
+Early life

 Campbell played his high school football at South High School in Denver, Colorado.
 Widely regarded as one of the nation's top defensive end prospects, he was ranked as the tenth-best strongside defensive end by Rivals.com and the seventh-best defensive end by Scout.com.
 He amassed a state-record total of 57 sacks in his career at South High School.

 In addition to football, Campbell also starred on the school's basketball team; averaging 22.7 points (fourth best in Colorado), 16.0 rebounds per game (led the state) and 3.3 blocks per game, he was an All-State basketball selection as a junior.
 Campbell also competed in track & field at South, qualifying for the state meet in the discus and shot put in 2003.
 His track-and-field personal bests: 21 ft in the long jump, 48 ft in the shot put, 135 ft in the discus and 44 ft 2 in in the triple jump.

 Campbell chose Miami over Colorado State, Nebraska, Louisiana State, Michigan, Oklahoma, and San Diego State.

 College career

-Campbell first saw playing time at Miami in the 2005 season.
+After redshirting his first season in 2004, Campbell became a starter at Miami in the 2005 season.
 In 11 games, he recorded 24 total tackles, 2.5 sacks, and three passes defensed.
 In the 2006 season, he had 55 total tackles, 10.5 sacks, four passes defensed, and three forced fumbles.
 He recorded at least three sacks in a single game on three occasions in the 2006 season.
 In his final season with the Hurricanes in 2007, he had 50 total tackles, 6.5 sacks, three passes defensed, and one interception, which came against Marshall in the season opener.